sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/permanent_base.md

 *SparkFun RTK mosaic base station kit*

 This is the gold standard for RTK base station kits.
-The RTK mosaic is tri-band capable, includes all the bits you need (minus the antenna mounting hardware) to have a fully fledged CORS (continuously operating reference station).
+The [RTK mosaic](https://www.sparkfun.com/products/23748) is multi-band/multi-signal/multi-constellation capable, includes all the bits you need (minus the antenna mounting hardware) to have a fully fledged CORS (continuously operating reference station).
 Additionally, the RTK mosaic is capable of transmitting to up to four Casters so you can push correction data simultaneously to your own caster (say RTK2Go) and to casters that may generate some income (ie, [Onocoy](https://www.onocoy.com/) or [Geodnet](https://geodnet.com/)).

 [![SPK6618H antenna on a magnetic mount](https://docs.sparkfun.com/SparkFun_RTK_mosaic-X5/assets/img/hookup_guide/assembly-gnss-mount_location.jpg)](https://www.sparkfun.com/products/21257)